Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Method

-Lastly, we train our final per-surface appearance model based on neural textures.
+\boldparagraph{Texturing Meshes} Finally, we train a per-surface view-dependent appearance model for color and transparency using neural textures.
 A neural texture is implemented as a hash-grid with input dimension 2 and a small decoder MLP with output dimension dependent on the SH degree it models.
 The $i$-th neural texture predicts $\overline{\mathbf{sh}_i} \in \mathbb{R}^{4 \times c_{\text{deg}}}$, with $c = \{1, 3, 5, 7\}$.
 The outputs of all neural textures are concatenated over the coefficient dimension ($\mathbf{sh} \!\in\! \mathbb{R}^{4 \times (\text{deg} + 1)^2} $) and decoded with view direction $\mathbf{v}$ to predict RGBA.
 Specifically, we discretize our neural textures by grounding them to a fixed target baking resolution.
 In this setting, each point $\mathbf{x} \!\in\! \mathbb{R}^3$ on the surface of a mesh is mapped to a point $\overline{\mathbf{x}} \!\in\!
 [0, 1]^2$ in UV space.
-SH coefficients at $\overline{\mathbf{x}}$ are predicted as the result of a bilinear interpolation of predictions at neighboring texels centers $\{ \overline{\mathbf{x}}_{i} \}_{1, \ldots, 4}$, as visualized in \cref{fig:neural_textures}.
+SH coefficients at $\overline{\mathbf{x}}$ are predicted as the result of a bilinear interpolation of predictions at neighboring texel centers $\{ \overline{\mathbf{x}}_{i} \}_{1, \ldots, 4}$, as visualized in \cref{fig:neural_textures}.
 This effectively mimics how OpenGL fragment shaders access and interpolate texture values; by doing so, we optimize our texture values such that when displayed in our real-time renderer, images match -- up to numerical precision -- those synthesized by our differentiable renderer.
-This final phase is trained for 15,000 iterations without additional losses.
+This final phase is trained for 15k iterations using the $L_1$ pixel-wise color loss.

-\boldparagraph{Mixed resolutions} Storing all textures at full resolution ($2048^2$) is impractical on mobile devices, as it would require approximately 0.5\,GB per mesh.
+\boldparagraph{Mixed Resolutions} Storing all textures at full resolution ($2048^2$) is impractical, as it would require approximately 0.5\,GB per mesh.
 We propose scaling texture resolution proportionally to the spherical harmonics (SH) coefficient degree: the base color is modeled at the highest resolution ($2048^2$), while the highest SH degree coefficients are modeled at the lowest resolution ($256^2$).
-This approach significantly reduces the memory footprint to approximately 14\,MB per mesh without compromising image quality, as shown in \cref{tab:textures_res}.
+This approach significantly reduces the memory footprint to approximately 14\,MB per mesh without compromising image quality (\cref{tab:textures_res}).